 Contractor: E Miller

 Description: The building faces south and is a two story Portage Entry Red Stone and concrete structure.
 The building is located on landscaped grounds in the center of the city.
-The front has a large portico supported by four large columns rising to a pediment at the roof with an American Eagle with outstretched wings surrounded by a laurel wreath.
-A dark red stone forms the base of the building.
+The front has a large portico supported by four large Corinthian columns rising to a pediment at the roof with an American Eagle with outstretched wings surrounded by a laurel wreath.
+A dark red colored stone forms the base of the building.
 On the center of the roof is a large bronze dome.
-In the interior the lobby has a titled floor and pilasters.
-The courtroom is located on the west side of the second story.
+The clock tower was added in 1910.
+In the interior the lobby has a tiled floor and pilasters.
+The County District Court courtroom is located on the west side of the second story and the smaller Magistrate Count courtroom is located at the northeast corner of the first story.
 The building houses the County District Court of the 3A Judicial District.
-The clock tower was added in 1910.
-The building was renovated in 1981 to 1982.
+The building was remodled and renovated in 1981 to 1982.
 The architect was Fritzel-Kroeger-Griffin & Berg and the contractor was Spencer Construction Company Inc.

 See: National Register of Historic Places – Clay County Courthouse